syndit/com.synditcorp.ruleengine/README.md

 ### Thread Rule fields

 _Thread_ rules process all the rules listed in the "threadRules" field list.
 But, because _thread_ rules are processed in separate threads, global outcomes generated in individual threads are not included in the Engine's Variables collection, they are only available within the thread itself.
 So, rules referenced by _thread_ rules must be able to be processed independently of other threads.
-But, variable values in the Variables collection when the thread rule is called are available to the thread rules.
-To retrieve outcomes from the threads after processing, use the "numberKeys" and "tagkeys" array fields in the thread rule definition.
-These fields list the global outcome keys the Engine should accumulate at runtime, and they are included in the Variables collection using the standard outcome variable naming, see "Accessing outcome values from other rules at runtime" below.
-For example, to access the "score" value from the collection for a document ID of "CORE-RULES", reference "CORE-RULES_18_score".
+But, variables in the Variables collection when the _thread_ rule is called are available to the individual threads.
+To retrieve outcomes from the threads after processing, use the "numberKeys" and "tagkeys" array fields in the _thread_ rule definition.
+These fields list the global outcome keys the Engine should accumulate from the individual threads at runtime.
+These accumulated outcomes are included in the Variables collection using the standard outcome variable naming, see "Accessing outcome values from other rules at runtime" below.
+For example, to access the "score" number value from the collection for a document ID of "CORE-RULES", reference "CORE-RULES_18_score".
 After evaluation, access by calling `ruleEvaluator.getNumberOutcome(18, "score")`.

 	"threadRules":
 		[